speedment/speedment-doc/pages/advanced_features.md

         }
     }
 ```
-As can be seen above, we have simulated an `extensiveOperaion` by inserting an artificial delay of 100 ms for each element in the stream.
+As can be seen above, an `extensiveOperaion` was simulated by inserting an artificial delay of 100 ms for each element in the stream.
 The code above will produce the following output:
 ``` text
 ForkJoinPool.commonPool-worker-1 InventoryImpl { inventoryId = 1, filmId = 1, storeId = 1, lastUpdate = 2006-02-15 05:09:17.0 }
                             main InventoryImpl { inventoryId = 1025, filmId = 229, storeId = 2, lastUpdate = 2006-02-15 05:09:17.0 }